Another reader asked...

 I challenge you to a dangerous mental exercise.
 Consider the sins that tempt you.
 Imagine committing them and taking them a step further.
 Take them another step further and imagine further temptations presented.
 Now imagine steps even further.
 Continue until you are able to see that your sinful nature and the sinful nature of all mankind are made of the same stuff as Hitler himself.
 Continue until you are able to see that your unbridled sinful nature raises its defiant high hand to malign God himself.
 Continue until you can confess that you would dethrone God to be your own god and the god of those around you if you could.
 Unless of course you claim that you are not guilty of the crucifixion of Christ along with all mankind.
 Before we boast that we know and love God we should be reminded that we crucified Christ.

-So an accurate knowledge of our sinful nature apart from grace at least explains that sinful mankind deserves and even prefers eternal damnation to worshiping Christ.
+So an accurate knowledge of our sinful nature apart from grace at least explains that sinful mankind deserves and even would prefer eternal damnation to worshiping Christ.
 So the pain suffered in this life or even temporary punishment in the next life is at least merited by our evil nature.
 So if any suffer in Hades after death, they certainly are not Christian brothers calling on God in repentance, but instead remain God haters by their birth nature.
-While the wicked may not like the pain, they have no regrets for their enmity toward their Heavenly Father.
+The unbelieving regret the pain, but they have no regrets for their continued unbelief and separation from God, even through Hades.

 Scary as our sinful natures may be, thankfully this is only a tiny fraction of the whole equation.
 Yes, apart from grace the justice of God merits our eternal damnation.
 However, thankfully there is no "apart from grace" because the cross of Christ now demands mankind's salvation.
 Our Ephesians passage continues,